ibm-cloud-docs/power-iaas/ibmi-minimum-levels.md

    - Dependent PTFs:  MF61937 (apply permanently), SI69146, SI65636, SI64092, SI66737, SI65647, SI73750, SI63164, and SI74413
 3. Run the following command before you capture the VM:
    `CALL PGM(QSYS/QAENGCHG) PARM(*ENABLECI)`

+## Required PTFs for iSCSI Virtual Tape Library (VTL)
+{: #ptfs-iscsi-vtl}

+You must install the program temporary fixes (PTFs) depending on the version of IBM i that you are using.
+To view PTF's for each release, along with the configuration procedures see [IBM i Support for iSCSI VTL](https://www.ibm.com/support/pages/ibm-i-removable-media-support-iscsi-vtl).

+## Best practices for utilizing IBM i stock images
+{: #best-practice-stock-images}

+1. When you select an IBM i stock image, you must verify that the latest group of PTFs are installed, especially the Hiper and Security group.
+For more information, see [IBM i Group PTFs with level](https://www.ibm.com/support/pages/ibm-i-group-ptfs-level).
+2. Refer to [IBM PSIRT blog](https://www.ibm.com/blogs/psirt/) for the latest Product Security Incident Response.
+3. You can subscribe to valuable product notifications at [My Notifications](https://www.ibm.com/support/pages/node/253211).